Mimieam/simple-react-chrome-extension-starter/README.md

  * and the BackEnd in src/backgound/index.js
  */
  ```
- .babelrc seems to get overriden sometimes... not sure why... i didn't mofified anything in regard to babel except adding the runtime plugin.
+ .babelrc seems to get overriden when running yarn ... not sure why... i didn't mofified anything in regard to babel except adding the runtime plugin.
 I blame the ejected CRA for that :P
 ```

 {
   "presets": [
     "env",